Amarjit-ph/Amarjit-ph/README.md

 ###### **A bit about myself: **

-I'm a Software Engineer at Juntrax, where we build HR and professional service automation solutions for startups and MSMEs worldwide.

-I love working with startups, especially in health tech, food, and retail sectors.
-I've led projects that drive growth and streamline operations, generating recurring revenue and improving workflows.

-I thrive in collaborative environments and am passionate about creating user-centered products.
+I'm a Software Engineer at Juntrax, where we build HR and professional service automation solutions for startups and MSMEs worldwide.I love working with startups, especially in health tech, food, and retail sectors.
+I've led projects that drive growth and streamline operations, generating recurring revenue and improving workflows.I thrive in collaborative environments and am passionate about creating user-centered products.

 <img src="./img/A2.png" width=100%>